-|Limited Resource||Locations with high wind energy potential are very limited within Portland General Electric and Pacific Power service territories.|
+|Locations with high wind energy potential are very limited within Portland General Electric and Pacific Power service areas.

-|Small wind turbine manufacturers have gone out business in recent years, affecting customers’ access to warranties and replacement parts, in Oregon and nationwide.
-The overall health of remaining turbine companies are uncertain at this point in time.|
+|Small wind turbine manufacturers have gone out of business, affecting customers’ access to warranties and replacement parts, in Oregon and nationwide.
+The overall health of remaining turbine companies is uncertain.

-|Regular maintenance of small turbines is necessary and not easily accessible due to the height of the turbine and the number of moving parts associated with the system.
-Equipment failure can often occur and servicing can be costly as there are few qualified repair personnel in Oregon to work on small turbines.|
+|Regular maintenance of small turbines is necessary and difficult due to the height of the turbine and the number of moving parts associated with the system.
+Equipment failure can occur and servicing is costly, with few qualified repair personnel in Oregon and the scarcity of new parts.

 |Small wind generation estimates rely on wind maps.
 Actual power generation can vary significantly from estimates.

-|Small wind turbine prices have not declined when compared to solar panels.
+|Small wind turbine prices have not declined compared to solar panels.
 Small wind turbines tend to produce less energy and are less reliable than a similarly priced solar electric system.

 Based on these market conditions, individuals and organizations are encouraged to consider other options, like solar.
 Declining costs and a large, well-established market of professional solar contractors generally make solar a better investment.
 Learn more about solar.